-I will join and support peaceful protests on the frontline, and in our towns and cities, to stop the construction of Adani’s coal mine.
+I will join and support peaceful protests on the ground in the Galilee Basin, in Central Queensland, and in our towns and cities, to stop the construction of Adani’s coal mine.

 I want to be part of a mass movement that brings together people from all walks of life to take the brave and courageous action this moment demands.